coralproject/talk/events.md

 _Viewer Network Events_ are events that involves a network request and thus can succeed or fail.
 Succeeding events will have a  `.success` appended to the event name while failing events have an `.error` appended to the event name.

-Moreover _Viewer Network Events_ contains the `rtt` field which indicates the time it needed from initiating the request and until the _UI_ has been updated with the response data.
+Moreover _Viewer Network Events_ contains the `rtt` field which indicates the time it needed from initiating the request until the _UI_ has been updated with the response data.

 Example events:
 ```